TykTechnologies/exp/style/core/README.md

 are difficult to navigate.

 A package separate to the data model will reference `model.Record`.
 This is a good thing for code analysis, as we can track usage between packages.
+A side effect of black box tests also provides us with this benefit as the black box tests `model_test` are considered a different package to `model`.

 ### Test file and test function naming restrictions